 The study, further looked at issues on government spending from 60 respondents, of which (25) 41.7% and (23) 38.3% of the respondents strongly agreed and agreed that an increase in government spending to a very great extent affects the lending behaviour of GCB bank in Ghana.
 The rest, (12) 20.0% of the respondents, remained neutral.
 With the general trend in government spending in the last 13 years in Ghana, out of the responses from 60 respondents, (27) 45.0% and (23) 38.3% of the respondents strongly agreed and agreed that it was increasing greatly, with the rating of 5 and 4 respectively.
 With, (10) 16.7% of respondents, being neutral at the rating of 3.
-The responses on the fiscal policy interventions implemented by the Government of Ghana in the last 13 years in Ghana by 61 respondents majority of the respondents, (58) 95.1%, agreed on the implementation of Expansionary Fiscal Policy (EFO) as against (3) 4.9% agreeing on the implementation of Contractionary Fiscal Policy (CFP).
-The result is an indication of the full implementation of an expansionary fiscal policy, as shown in Table 4.4.
+The responses on the fiscal policy interventions implemented by the Government of Ghana in the last 13 years in Ghana by 61 respondents majority of the respondents, (38) 95.1%, agreed on the implementation of Expansionary Fiscal Policy (EFO) as against (3) 4.9% agreeing on the implementation of an expansionary Fiscal Policy, as shown in Table 4.4.